msolorio/versollabs_blog/content/posts/1_authenticating_shopify.md

 ## OAuth router

 The meat of this middleware library is the router.
 The router provides the ExpressJS application with two additional routes to handle OAuth flow, "begin" and "callback", and the paths for these routes are passed by the client application on initial configuration (`authPaths.begin` and `authPaths.callback`).
-The router class attaches them in the `create()` method and builds on Shopify's official API library, `@shopify/shopify-api`.
+The router class attaches them in the `create()` method and invokes methods from the `shopifyApi` module to hook into Shopify's OAuth flow.

 ```ts
 import { shopifyApi } from '@shopify/shopify-api'